daeuniverse/dae/docs/en/README.md

 ### Gentoo Linux

-dae has been released on [gentoo-zh](https://github.com/microcai/gentoo-zh)
+dae is available in the [gentoo-zh](https://github.com/microcai/gentoo-zh) overlay.

-use `app-eselect/eselect-repository` to enable this overlay:
+Enable the overlay with `app-eselect/eselect-repository`:

 ```shell
 eselect repository enable gentoo-zh